dadevmate/dadevmate/README.md

 AI models and web apps powered by AI models through Jupyter notes which can be found here.

-I also do quantitative trading using the IBKR API, and occasionally upload some of the algorithms here.
+I also do algorithmic trading using the IBKR API, and occasionally upload some of the algorithms here.